‘It’s been such a fun year’: Ty France named Mariners Player of the Year by baseball writers

 - Servais said he was following the two games Thursday that impacted the Mariners’ chances — Red Sox vs. the Orioles and the Yankees vs. the Blue Jays — watching one on TV and the other on an iPad.

-“And after the Rex Sox-Orioles game (a Boston loss that helped Seattle), I was able to get caught up on ‘Ted Lasso’ so it was a good day,” Servais said.
+“And after the Rex Sox-Orioles game (a Boston loss that helped Seattle), I was able to get caught up on ‘Ted Lasso,’ so it was a good day,” Servais said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.